M2 (Istanbul Metro)

 The M2, officially referred to as the M2 Yenikapı–Hacıosman metro line (M2 Yenikapı–Hacıosman metro hattı), is a rapid transit line of the Istanbul Metro and the first heavy metro of Istanbul and Turkey.
 It is colored light green on the maps and route signs.
 The M2 operates between Hacıosman in southern Sarıyer to Yenikapı in south-central Fatih on the historic peninsula of Istanbul.
-Shuttle trains run from Sanayi to Seyrantepe to Rams Park.
+Shuttle trains run from Sanayi Mahallesi to Seyrantepe to Rams Park.
 The M2 line has 16 stations, all but one underground, and a total length of 23.49 km.
 A daily ridership of about 500,000 makes it the busiest line of the Istanbul Metro system.

 History

 Construction for a north–south metro line started on 19 August 1992 when the groundbreaking of the M2 took place.
 The original route was a wholly underground 7 km line between Taksim and 4.
 Levent.
 Construction of the tunnels took place in three separate areas; Taksim, Şişli and 4.
 Levent.
 These tunnels were connected to each other on 8 July 1994 and were completed on 30 April 1995.
 The line was completed in early 11 January 1999 and the first rolling stock were lowered into the tunnels.
-On 25 March 1999 the first test runs began and the line entered service on 16 September 2000 between Taksim and Levent.
+On 25 March 1999, the first test runs began, and the line entered service on 16 September 2000 between Taksim and Levent.
 "4.
 Levent" was opened one month later on 24 October 2000.

 On 15 October 2021, it was announced that İBB's free Wi-Fi service had started on rolling stock serving on the line.
 In addition, 384 USB charging ports were installed in 192 trains serving on the line.